alphadose/ZenQ/README.md

 # ZenQ

-> A low-latency thread-safe queue in golang implemented using a lock-free ringbuffer
+> A low-latency thread-safe queue in golang implemented using a lock-free ringbuffer also possessing select{} capabilities

 ## Features